-The 1.2% decrease in property operating expenses in the Core Portfolio, excluding property management, reflects (i) a 1.4% increase in property operating and maintenance expenses (ii) a 3.2% decrease in property taxes and (iii) a 30.9% decrease in sales and marketing expenses.
-Sales and marketing expenses are all related to the costs incurred for the entry or upgrade of right-to-use contracts.
-The decrease in sales and marketing expenses is due to reduced commissions as a result of reduced high-cost right-to-use contracts activity.
-Total Portfolio property management expenses primarily decreased due to one-time costs incurred in 2010 for office moves and system conversion costs.
+The 0.6% decrease in property operating expenses in the Core Portfolio, excluding property management, reflects (i) a 1.2% decrease in property operating and maintenance expenses (ii) a 3.8% increase in property taxes and (iii) a 3.4% decrease in sales and marketing expenses.
+Total Portfolio property management expenses increased primarily due to costs paid to the seller of the Acquisition Properties to manage the Acquisition Properties acquired during the three months ended September 30, 2011.